manel1874/manel1874/README.md

 - [QUESTS](http://quests.av.it.pt/): is focused on the development of an SMC service for vehicular ad hoc networks (VANETs).

 ### 🎓 Research articles
+- Private Computation of Phylogenetic Trees based on Quantum Technologies, accepted for publication, 2022.
 - [Quantum and classical oblivious transfer: A comparative analysis](https://doi.org/10.1049/qtc2.12010), 2021.
 - [Quantum Secure Multiparty Computation of Phylogenetic Trees of SARS-CoV-2 Genomes](https://ieeexplore.ieee.org/document/9435479), 2021.
 - [Quantum Enabled Private Recognition of Composite Signals in Genome and Proteins](https://ieeexplore.ieee.org/document/9203042), 2020.